-In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is within the range of the relevant comparator labour market.
+In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the median of the relevant comparator labour market.

 The Board's total compensation package for executive staff is comprised of the following elements.